 These related-entity structures and transactions are not uncommon today.
-And, as discussed above, IRC § 482 may give the IRS authority to "distribute, apportion, or allocate gross income, deductions, credits, or allowances between or among" these related entities.
+And, as discussed further in the following subsection, IRC § 482 may give the IRS authority to "distribute, apportion, or allocate gross income, deductions, credits, or allowances between or among" these related entities.
 However, application of that authority in situations like this is unclear.
 Corp A could argue that this authority does not apply since it and P3 are not "owned or controlled directly or indirectly by the same interests."